 Arne has been trying different colours for the aluminium slider.
 Arne is slightly undecisive on the colour for The Dash in white.
 What do you think?
 Silver or matte golden?

-The Dash and the charger interaction is being tested thoroughly.
-The Dash and The Charger have to shut down charging (for security reasons) if for any reason the batteries are getting to warm.
+The Dash and The Dash Charger interaction is being tested thoroughly.
+The Dash and The Dash Charger have to shut down charging (for security reasons) if for any reason the batteries are getting to warm.
 All safety measures needed to pass certifications.